RatanShreshtha/DeepThought/README.md

 ![DeepThought](./screenshot.png)

 ## Live Demo
-Live demo of the website is available at [here](https://zen-austin-0c80be.netlify.app/)
+Live version of the website is available at [here](https://zen-austin-0c80be.netlify.app/)

 ## Installation
 Get [Zola](https://www.getzola.org/) and follow their guide on [installing a theme](https://www.getzola.org/documentation/themes/installing-and-using-themes/).